jqno/jqno.nl/site/_content/pages/equalsverifier/documentation.md

 blog: equalsverifier
 layout: equalsverifier
 ---
-`EqualsVerifier` is a Java tool that can be used in unit tests.
+EqualsVerifier is a Java tool that can be used in unit tests.
 It verifies whether the contract for the `equals` and `hashCode` methods is met.
 The contracts are described in the Javadoc comments for the `java.lang.Object` class.

 Usage
 -----
 Use, within unit test method, as follows:

-* Create an instance of `EqualsVerifier`.
-Either call `#forExamples(Object, Object, Object...)` to supply at least two instances of the class under test that are not equal to one another, or call `#forClass(Class)` to supply a reference to the class itself to let the `EqualsVerifier` instantiate objects.
+* Create an instance of EqualsVerifier.
+Either call `#forExamples(Object, Object, Object...)` to supply at least two instances of the class under test that are not equal to one another, or call `#forClass(Class)` to supply a reference to the class itself to let the EqualsVerifier instantiate objects.
 * If the class under test is designed for inheritance, and the `equals` and `hashCode` methods can be overridden, an instance of the class is not permitted to be equal to an instance of a subclass, even though all the relevant fields are equal.
 Call `#withRedefinedSubclass(Class)` to supply a reference to such a subclass, or call `suppress(Warning)` with `Warning.STRICT_INHERITANCE` to disable the check.
-* Call `suppress(Warning)` to suppress warnings given by `EqualsVerifier`.
+* Call `suppress(Warning)` to suppress warnings given by EqualsVerifier.
 * Call `#verify()` to perform the actual verifications.

 Example use: